One of the most common questions we get asked is how IrisVR sets up virtual reality for various different office spaces and user requirements.

 The Demo Room

-We have a full room in our office that is equipped to host a VR demonstration using the HTC Vive or Oculus Rift with Prospect.
+We have a full room in our office that is equipped to host a VR demonstration using the Oculus Rift S or HTC Vive Pro with Prospect.
 The room offers a more private place to walk someone through virtual reality and is often used for presentations with guests visiting our office.
 If you are regularly hosting large groups at your office and having individuals enter VR, we recommend having a large TV that can mirror the experience for those watching outside of the headset.

 The Desk Station

-About 70% of our team has their own dedicated head mounted display (HMD) set up at their desk.
-We've found that the Oculus Rift lends itself well to use from a seated position, and we also have every Rift calibrated for use with the Oculus Touch.
+Just about everyone on our team has their own dedicated head mounted display (HMD) set up at their desk.
+We've found that the Oculus Rift S lends itself well to use from a seated position, though the Quest is also perfect for individual work.

 Much of the development work and testing we're doing is iterative - as is the vast majority of architecture, engineering, and construction work - so it's imperative that our staff is able to quickly hop in and out of VR throughout the workday without leaving their desk.